City of the Dead (Cairo): Ottoman rule and Khedival period (16th–19th centuries)

 Ottoman rule was suddenly ended by Napoleon Bonaparte's invasion of Egypt in 1798.
 The French, citing hygiene reasons, banned all burials inside the city, and cemeteries within the city walls were eventually destroyed and the remains of their occupants moved, leaving only the Qarafa (which was outside the city walls) as Cairo's major burial ground.
 After the brief French occupation, Muhammad 'Ali, an Ottoman pasha sent from Istanbul to restore order in 1805, established his own ruling dynasty over Egypt.
 He and his successors, as Khedives, strove to modernize Egypt and enacted many reforms.
 This included efforts to restrict the use of the cemeteries to burials and funerals only, and discouraging living inhabitants from settling within them.
-The regime also taxed waqfs, the legal trust agreements that governed many of the mausoleums and religious buildings, which reduced the ability of those who managed them to pay for the upkeep of the monuments.
+The regime also taxed waqfs, which reduced the ability of those who managed them to pay for the upkeep of the monuments.